Sustainability Tips

 While DePaul has committed to making our campus more sustainable, each of us must also aspire to reduce waste and conserve resources.

 Here are some of the many small ways that you can live more sustainably.
+Small changes accumulate to a large impact.

 Around the House or Dorm

 • Turn off power strips at night and lights when not in use.
-Unplug appliances that are not in use and consider getting a surge protector
+Unplug appliances that are not in use and consider getting a surge protector.

-• Wash your laundry on cold and your dryer on medium heat, or hang-dry your clothes
+• Wash your laundry on cold and your dryer on medium heat or hang-dry your clothes.

 Around Campus

-• Bring your own tote bag/backpack when shopping at the campus store to reduce plastic bag waste and bring your lunch in a reusable lunch bag/box
+• Bring your own tote bag/backpack when shopping at the campus store to reduce plastic bag waste and bring your lunch in a reusable lunch bag/box.

-• Check out various Eco Clubs on campus such as
+• Check out various Eco Clubs on campus such as:

 • DePaul Urban Gardners